jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/9 - Techvolution I - ANP.md

 Majic is thus our best judge of the rules.
 Majic feels right.
 It naturally makes us smile.
 It improves us and our way of life.
 From teaching a kid to walk to teaching a grandmother to "Skype in" and watch her grandkid's first steps.

 Believing, pursuing, and defending majic turns us into player gods.
-It's why we build things in civilization computer games while no game is about holding back progress.
+No game after all is about holding back progress.

 So, when you're teaching, learning, or using a new tool and someone steps in your way with a rule, ask yourself if you feel happy.
 If you do ask the rule-maker why he doesn't.
 Perhaps there's a good reason.
 But keep Sophia in mind.
 She gave one of our greatest writers and orators his start.
 Yet she lived a miserable life watching him achieve greatness.